etalab/transport-site/learning_track.md

 * Verify the linking status with `clever applications`
 * Log with the app alias: `clever ssh --alias transport-prochainement`

+### Explore the GBFS conversion proxy

+* Check out the code under `apps/gbfs`
+* Run the app locally with `mix phx.server`
+* Discover the available converted feeds via `http://localhost:5000/gbfs`
+* Note that this does not contain all the GBFS feeds, only the ones we convert

 ### Learn about the GTFS and GTFS-RT specifications

 * @thbar bought https://gumroad.com/l/gtfsbundle (available to the team on demand)